lynn0702/Torchlite/torchlite.md

 As unpredictable as they are diverse, humans are famous for the bewildering variety of their customs, interests, and ways of life.
 Poets among the dwarves and elves—who enjoy much longer average lifespans—have often mused that humans’ brief lives stoke the fires of ambition, driving them to make their mark on the world as quickly as they can.
 Their versatility and insatiable urge to explore have made them the most numerous of the world’s peoples.

 Nearly every inhabited region or major city has at least few humans living in it.
 They exhibit the same range of skin, eye, and hair colors as their kin on Earth, but they are the only one of the world’s peoples who aren't born with any innate magical gifts (unless they have extraordinary ancestry).
 However, they can still master spellcasting as well as anyone.
 From grizzled folk of icy climes and seafaring raiders to cosmopolitan city dwellers and nomads of the vast grasslands, humans boast more different cultures and lifestyles than can easily be counted.
-Some sage categorize human subcultures based on what kind of environment they come from, such as urban humans or humans from certain terrains (coastal, desert, forest, plains, mountain, swamp, wastelands, or arctic folk).
+Some sage categorize human subcultures based on what kind of environment they come from, such as *urban humans* or humans from certain terrains (*coastal*, *desert*, *forest*, *plains*, *mountain*, *swamp*, *wastelands*, or *arctic* folk).

 ##### Human Quick Attributes